About James McWilliams

 I’m an historian and writer based in Austin, Texas.
 My books include Just Food: Where Locavores Get It Wrong and How We Can Truly Eat Responsibly (Little, Brown) and A Revolution in Eating: How the Quest for Food Shaped America (Columbia University Press).

-My writing on food, agriculture, and animals has appeared in the New York Times, Harper’s, The Washington Post, Slate, and The Texas Observer, where I’ve been a contributing writer since 2002.
+My writing on food, agriculture, and animals has appeared in the New York Times, Harper’s, The Washington Post, Slate, The American Scholar, and The Texas Observer.
 I’m a frequent contributor to Freakonomics.com, Conservation, Pacific Standard, and Laika Magazine.
-My literary non-fiction has appeared in The Millions and The New York Times Book Review.
+My literary non-fiction has appeared in The Millions, Quarterly Conversation and The New York Times Book Review.

 Current projects include two books.
 One, tentatively titled A Graceful Distance: The Cultural Origins of Factory Farming in the United States (Cornell University Press), explores the transformation of the human-farm animal relationship that provided the cultural and psychological foundation for large-scale animal agriculture in the nineteenth century.
 The second, tentatively titled Modern Savage: Our Unthinking Decision to Eat Animals (St. Martin’s), investigates the hidden ethical, environmental, and economic problems with small scale animal agriculture today, insisting that a plant-based diet is the most effective answer to the problems of industrial animal agriculture.